 This set of common rules is critical, otherwise, the team would have to constantly waste time and extra efforts to switch between different value systems and rule sets.
-Here some examples of such norms and rules
+Here are some examples of such norms and rules:

 Scrum teams are usually small.
 The ideal size is 7-10 people.
 If there are more people in the team, the communication overhead gets too large.
 In this case, the Scrum team should be split into multiple teams.
-These teams should be coordinated and communicate with each other but otherwise work independently.
+These teams should be able to coordinate their actions, communicate with each other, as well as work independently.

 What About the Collocation?

 In order to minimize unnecessary communication overhead, each Scrum team should be collocated.
-However, today’s popularity of telecommuting and unplanned events or phenomena such as a Pandemic are forcing or encouraging more teams to work remotely.
+However, today’s popularity of telecommuting and unplanned events or phenomena, such as a Pandemic, encourage more teams to work remotely.

 If work has to be spread over multiple locations, it’s better to create independent remote Scrum teams.